 A voltmeter is a device to measure the potential difference between two points.
 It measures the potential difference between two points by connecting voltmeter terminals to those two points without breaking the wire.

-In a practical case, there is no ideal voltmeter.
-Each volt meters have non-infinite resistance.
+In practical case, there is no ideal voltmeter.
+Each voltmeter has non-infinite resistance.

 Voltmeter measures potential difference across AB.